I started challenging myself to reading a book a week in 2023 and continued into 2024.

 I returned to work, part time initially, then slowly a routine, with elements of our old life starting filling our time again, days out, going places where we took Stephanie became visiting places that we couldn't take Stephanie due to her disability.
 We didn't find things to do to replace her, we found that we just started living again without her.

-I tutor English in a secondary school from year 7 up to GCSE, I supported a student with English Literature at A Level from 2022-2023.
+I was tutoring English in a secondary school from year 7 up to GCSE, I supported a student with English Literature at A Level from 2022-2023.

-I read a few books from October 2024 till March 2025, but in April I started again with a book a week and here we are, the middle of May on book no X and raring to go for the rest of the year.
+I read a few books from October 2024 till March 2025, but in April I started again with a book a week and here we are, the middle of July on book no 30 and raring to go for the rest of the year.

 And new books bought